villano-lab/nrCascadeSim/paper/paper.md

 `nrCascadeSim` models many of these cascades at once and saves the energies along with other useful data to a single file, the structure of which is outlined in Figure \ref{rootfile_fig}.

-![An outline of the structure of a ROOT [@ROOT] output file \texttt{file.root}.
+![An outline of the structure of a ROOT [@ROOT] output file named \texttt{file.root}.
 Everything is contained within a top-level key called \texttt{cascade}.
 Beneath \texttt{cascade} are several other keys, each pointing to an array.
 Each array element corresponds to one cascade; the same index will point to the same cascade across arrays. \texttt{n} notes the number of energy levels in the cascade. \texttt{cid} is short for "cascade ID" and refers to the row number of the levelfile which was used to generate the cascade, starting from zero.
 Each element of \texttt{Elev} is an array noting the energy levels used, given in eV.
-Similarly, \texttt{taus} notes the lifetimes used, given in attoseconds.
+Similarly, \texttt{taus} notes the lifetimes of these states used, given in attoseconds.
 Both \texttt{Elev} and \texttt{taus} will have entries with a length of the corresponding value of n, so if \texttt{n[3]} is four then the lengths of \texttt{Elev[3]} and \texttt{taus[3]} will both be four. \texttt{delE} lists the energies deposited during the cascade in eV, and will always a length of one less than n. \texttt{I} calculates the ionization in terms of a number of charges, and \texttt{Ei} combines \texttt{I} with \texttt{delE} to list the ionization energy in eV. \texttt{time} describes the simulation-generated time that the neutron spent at each energy level, in attoseconds, and has a length corresponding to n. \texttt{Eg} provides gamma energies associated with each decay, in MeV, and has a length corresponding to one less than n.
 The gamma energies are not included in any of the other energy arrays. \label{rootfile_fig}](joss_fig.pdf)

 # Models Used

 When modeling deposits from neutron capture events, we want to look at the recoil of the nucleus as a result of these cascades.
-To determine how much energy is deposited, we must also track how much the nucleus slows down between steps of the cascade, as well as *how* each state change affects the nucleus' travel.  `nrCascadeSim` assumes a constant deceleration that results from the nucleus colliding with other nearby nuclei.
+To determine how much energy is deposited, we must track how much the nucleus slows down between steps of the cascade as well as *how* each state change affects the nucleus' travel.  `nrCascadeSim` assumes a constant deceleration that results from the nucleus colliding with other nearby nuclei.
 This means that it must simulate, along with the steps of the cascade, the time between each state &mdash; to calculate how much the nucleus slows down &mdash; and the angle between the nucleus' momentum before a decay and the momentum boost (gamma ray) resulting from the decay &mdash; to calculate the resulting momentum.
-The time between steps is simulated as an exponentially-distributed random variable based on the state's half-life\footnote{It is most correct to use the half-life for the state given the state it will decay to.
+The time between steps is simulated as an exponentially-decaying random variable based on the state's half-life\footnote{It is most correct to use the half-life for the state given the state it will decay to.
 However, these are not generally well-known unless the branching ratios are well-known.
 If the ratios are well-known, then a correction can be made and incorporated into the input file.}, and the angle is simulated as having a uniform distribution on the surface of a sphere.
 Cascade selection is weighted by isotope abundance and cross-section as well as the probability of the energy level.
-For existing levelfiles, energy levels are derived from [@Ge] for germanium and from [@Si] for Silicon.
+In+ existing levelfiles, energy levels are derived from [@Ge] for germanium and from [@Si] for Silicon.

 The above process models the recoil energies, and the output gives both the total recoil energy for a cascade as well as the energy per step.
-For some applications, this may be the desired outcome, or the user may already have a particular process they will use for converting this energy to what they wish to measure.
-However, we include, for convenience, the ionization yield and ionization energy of these recoils.
+For some applications, this may be the desired output, or the user may already have a particular process they will use for converting this energy to what they wish to measure.
+However, we also include, for convenience, the ionization yield and ionization energy of these recoils.
 This ionization yield assumes the Lindhard model[@lindhard]: